 What Do Your Components Say You Can Tow?

 Since the weakest link determines max capacity, we need to look at the whole system.
 First, the hitch.
 If it came from the factory with the vehicle, then it’s in the specs above.
 If it’s an add-on, check it’s weight rating.
+Some of this is absorbed in the trailer hitch class rating.

 Next, the receiver, ball, or whatever you use to attach the trailer.
-They all have a weight rating, and usually it’s right on the parts.
+They all have a weight or load rating, and usually it’s right on the parts.
 Here are a few images showing ball ratings, as well as drawbar ratings for example.

 Capacity of every piece in the string must be higher than the actual trailer + load.
 This includes the hitch, axles and parts of the trailer.
 You need to know the ratings because they dictate how much you can tow with them.